Does your club run commercial courses?

 But Fluffy is a really good dog and has never…..

-I’m sure your dog is lovely but our sites just aren’t suited to animals.
+I’m sure your dog is great but our sites just aren’t suited to animals.
 Many of us are dog owners ourselves but when on club meets, we leave them at home.

 What kind of lunatics go out to the woods with no drink, loads of knives & sleep under a plastic tarp?